Surrogacy – A Fertility Treatment Option

 - How to Find and Choose a Surrogate Mother

 - Problems Associated With Surrogacy

-- What Does Surrogacy Cost?
+- How Much Does Surrogacy Cost?

-- Surrogacy Vs Adoption
+- Surrogacy vs. Adoption

 What is Surrogacy?

-Many couples, who are facing fertility issues nowadays, are opting for surrogacy to start their family.
+Many couples who are facing fertility issues nowadays are opting for surrogacy to start their family.
 When another woman carries and delivers your baby, it is called surrogacy.
 The woman who carries and gives birth to your baby is known as a surrogate mother (or simply a surrogate) and can be your relative, friend or an anonymous volunteer.
 The surrogacy process is an extremely complex legal process which can not only be emotionally intense but also require a lot of patience, time and money.
 It is very important to understand all the pros and cons of the procedure before going for it.
-If all the aspects of surrogacy, such as legal, financial and medical are taken care of, then surrogacy is one of the best fertility options available today.
+If all the aspects of surrogacy, such as legal, financial and medical, are taken care of, then surrogacy is one of the best fertility options available today.

 Who Can Benefit From Surrogacy?

 - Your medical condition makes pregnancy and birth fatal for you.

 - You are born without a uterus.